hwuerz/moodle-local_changeloglib/README.md

 * `get_info(): string` Get a string with all pages containing changes, separated by comma.
    * `@return string` A string which can be printed to the user.
 * `has_acceptable_amount_of_changes(): bool` Checks whether there are more changes than allowed for a predecessor.
 Allowed means: Not more than half of the pages contains changes and not more than half of the lines in the documents are changed.
+* `is_command_line_diff_installed(): bool` Checks whether the command line tool diff is installed.
+This tool is required to search for differences in txt files.